embeddedkink/lockbox/README.md

 - Verify the tolerances of the locking mechanism with special attention for the ridges inside the cam that interface with the servo.
 If this interface is not solid, you can turn to superglue.
 - Flash the MCU.
 - Connect the servo to the MCU.
 - Power the MCU by providing voltage over the MCU's Vin and Gnd.
-(The box allows dupont cables to come out of the bottom)
+See the Power heading down below.
 - Connect to the box' wifi AP (Lockbox!), and have it connect to your network.
 - With the box still open, do a test run.
   - Lock the box.
   - Open the box with the password in the newly created txt file.

+## Power

+The box may draw 0.4 amps at 5 volts with the servo stalled according to real-world measurements.
+This should be easily handled by most modern USB devices.
+Note that some servos may not perform identically to ours, even if they're marketed as 9g SG90.

+The box allows dupont cables to come out of the bottom.
+You can power it with a female USB micro-b to dupont breakout board along with 2 dupont female to female wires; solder your own USB to dupont cable; or even 3d print a USB to dupont adapter.

 ## Recovering